vv9k/pkger/docs/src/generate.md

 # Generate recipes

 To generate a recipe declaratively from CLI use subcommand `gen-recipe`.
 By default it requires only the name of the package and prints the recipe to stdout.
-If `output_dir` is provided **pkger** will create a directory with the name of the package and a `recipe.toml` containing generated recipe.
+If `output_dir` is provided **pkger** will create a directory with the name of the package and a `recipe.yml` containing generated recipe.

 Example generated recipe with no options printed to stdout:
 ```